 Students normally take five three- or four-credit courses each semester plus any related laboratories.
 Undergraduate courses are scheduled from 8:00 a.m. until 9:30 p.m. so your courses may be spread throughout the day.

 WebAdvisor is the electronic tool used at Loyola to provide students with real-time information.
-It is accessed through the Inside.Loyola portal and is essential for the summer orientation and registration process.
-Please review the WebAdvisor instructions prior to summer orientation.
-You are required to bring your login information in order to register at summer orientation.
+It is accessed through the Inside.Loyola portal and is used for course registration and drop/add.
+Please review the WebAdvisor instructions for assistance with navigating WebAdvisor.

 Update Your Information